Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 Ao Dai

-“Ao Dai”, the traditional Vietnamese dress is a signature item that you can buy for yourself and relatives at home.
-The dress can be tailor-made to fit your size and preferences.
+Ao Dai, the traditional Vietnamese dress, is a distinctive item to purchase for yourself or as a gift.
+The dress can be custom-made to fit your size and preferences.

-Suggested location: Luong Van Can Street, Hoan Kiem District
+Suggested location: Luong Van Can Street, Hoan Kiem District.

-Prices can range from US$50-US$200/item
+Prices typically range from US$50 to US$200/item.

-Ceramics and pottery
+Ceramics and Pottery

-Suggested locations: Bat Trang Ceramic Village, Ngoc Son Temple Gift Shop, and Hai Duc Pottery
+Suggested locations: Bat Trang Ceramic Village, Ngoc Son Temple Gift Shop, and Hai Duc Pottery.

-Vietnamese conical hat (Non La)
+Vietnamese Conical Hat (Non La)

-Suggested locations: Dong Xuan Market
+Suggested locations: Dong Xuan Market.

-Price: A piece of Non La is often priced at 50.000 - 100.000 VND
+Price: Non La is often priced between 50,000 - 100,000 VND.

-Suggested itinerary
+Suggested Itinerary

 Morning